Everyone

 Workplace policies and procedures explain the rules and expectations in the workplace.

-Job descriptions and employment agreements set expectations for individual roles.
+Job descriptions and set expectations for individual roles.
 Other rules and expectations that apply in the workplace are set by policies, procedures, manuals, codes and guidelines.

 Policies

 Policies explain the rules, what’s expected in different situations and why.
-For example, what the employer’s and employees’ responsibilities are.
+For example, what the and ’ responsibilities are.
 They help ensure laws are met and guide decision-making.

 Sometimes policies are called ‘codes’.
 For example, a ‘code of conduct’ is a policy on expected behaviour at work.